 That trait is persistence – the ability to get up and try again and again after failure.
 The formula is: try and fail, try and fail, try and fail…then finally success.
 Many entrepreneurs take years of failure to become a so-called “overnight success”.

 Would it surprise you to learn that on average the number of times most people will try something before giving up is less than one!

-That’s right, most people don’t even try once before giving up; while others give it the half hearted single try.
-Fear of failure has them paralysed like a deer caught in the headlights.
+That’s right, most people don’t even try once before giving up; while others give it the half-hearted single try.
+Fear of failure has them paralyzed like a deer caught in the headlights.